nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 In short, OOP will is ideal for complex structures which allow you to reuse your code and avoid repetition, you can a classes that has specific Attributes and Methods that has many instances as you like.

 #### Why you should use OOP
-- [x] :one: OOP wil help you simplify your complex structer :relaxed:
+- [x] :one: OOP wil help you simplify your complex structer
-- [x] :two: You can use it across programs :star2:
+- [x] :two: You can use it across programs
-- [x] :three: You can set class specific behaviour through polymorphism :+1:
+- [x] :three: You can set class specific behaviour through polymorphism
-- [x] :four: It will make debuging a braze :relieved:
+- [x] :four: It will make debuging a braze